 As the contrast material passes through your body, you may feel warm.
 This will quickly pass.

 Many patients experience some side effects after thrombolysis.
-Pain is the most common and can readily be controlled by pain medication taken by mouth or given through your IV.
+Pain is the most common.
+Your doctor can control it via oral or IV pain medication.

 Who interprets the results and how do I get them?

 After the procedure is complete, the interventional radiologist will tell you whether the procedure was a success.

 Your doctor will tell you whether you need additional treatment for the condition that caused the clot.
 You may also need treatment to repair any tissue damage resulting from impaired circulation.